FULLSTACK-SY/giphy-api/README.md

 Under every gif, displaying its rating (PG, G, so on).

 Added a form to page which takes the value from a user input box and adds it into the array, making related new button to be used.

+Softwares : HTML5, CSS3, Javascript, jQuery

+Challenges : Making images stop and play when user clicks on it.

+Solution : W3schools.com was a big help for most of the issues.